eidolon-ai/agent-machine/README.md

 make serve-dev
 ```

-The first time you run this command, you may be prompted to enter missing Environment Variables that the machine needs
+The first time you run this command, you may be prompted to enter credentials that the machine needs
-to run.
+to run (ie, OpenAI API Key).

-This command will download the dependencies required to run your agent machine and start the Eidolon http server without
+This command will download the dependencies required to run your agent machine and start the Eidolon http server in
-MongoDB along with some other dev tools such as recordings.
+"dev-mode".

 If the server starts successfully, you should see the following output:
 ```